i0ot4/MicroServicePlaforms/README.md

 - Data Layer - Model

-  On this layer you`ll create a new folder with name "Models" and create your model Class.
+  On this layer you Will create a new folder with name `Models` and create your model Class.
 - Data Layer - DB Context

-  On this layer you Will create a new folder with name "Data" and create your DB Context Class and Set your Model on it, After that you must add service (Db Context) on your `Program.cs or Startup.cs` to create the Data Base.
+  On this layer you Will create a new folder with name `Data` and create your DB Context Class and Set your Model on it, After that you must add service (Db Context) on your `Program.cs or Startup.cs` to create the Data Base.
 - Data Layer - Repository
   - On this layer you`ll Create the Repositories:
     - Interfaces Repository